Close-up of Raquel and Ange's hands clasped on their laps. Both have decorated nails and wear dark clothes.

 3

-Adopt an inclusive digital font that allows for Indigenous languages to be included in communication, signage, services and official records.
+Adopt an inclusive digital font that allows for Indigenous languages to be included in communication, signage, services and official records

-Ministry of Citizens’ Services
+Lead Ministry: Citizens’ Services

 • Action